oracle-livelabs/apex/oci-document-understanding/1-configure-oci-keys/1-configure-oci-keys.md

 In this lab, you:

-- Generate API Keys using OCI Console
+- Generate API Keys using OCI Console.

-- Create a Bucket in OCI Object Storage
+- Create a Bucket in OCI Object Storage.

 ## Task 1: Generate API Keys using OCI Console